Jaypeeter/Readme/README.md

 # Readme

 I am a web developer with 5 years of experience.
-I specialize in ReactJs, NextJs, ExpressJs, NodeJs, MongoDb and Tailwind.
+I specialize in ReactJs, NextJs, ExpressJs, NodeJs, MongoDb and Tailwind, check out my projects in my bio.